 depth, described below).

 The first element in the array (with index 0) is always the type of shape.
-This is followed by the named attributes that define the shape, options for SVGGraph to use and any other attributes that are passed straight through to the SVG element.
-Here's an example with all the attribute types:
+This is followed by the named attributes that define the shape, options for SVGGraph to style it and any other attributes that are passed straight through to the SVG element.
+Here's an example with all of these attribute types:

 This is the shape option for a

 circle, its location and size

 r.
 The example is using grid-relative values, so it will not work

 fill option is a red polka dot pattern, the

 specifies that the circle will be drawn on top of the bars or lines, and the

 href links the circle to a relative URL.

 are passed through into the SVG circle element without any modification.
 Here is